liberatos278/Police-Helper-Chrome-Extension/README.md

 **Notes:**

-> If the fine is of the Vehicle Code type, the amount cannot be changed because the static amount is determined.
+> If the fine is of the Vehicle Code type, the amount cannot be changed because the static amount is fixed.
 If it is a Penal type fine, the field for entering the amount will > be highlighted in green and the largest amount for the given fine will be set automatically.
 In this case, the amount of the fine may be adjusted.